 With little room for variation, Hallmark movies present us with the tale of someone who needs to find that missing something in life.
 A workaholic learns to appreciate the quiet moments.
 An aspiring artist recovers her joy in the mundane.
 A businessman finds that wife and child matter more than profits and promotions.
 Healing for wounded hearts comes not from acquisitions or glory but in dinners, dances, and friendships.

 It is this that connects some of the darkest and most despairing parts of the Bible with some of the most seemingly childish and unrealistic aspects of American entertainment.
-I don’t for a minute think that the suits at Hallmark do their vision-casting by the light of Qoheleth, but the the message of the book of Ecclesiastes and the general drift of Hallmark Christmas movies share a common theme: meaning and purpose in life is not found in the flashy scenes just over the horizon but in the common, ordinary things of life.
+I don’t for a minute think that the suits at Hallmark do their vision-casting by the light of Qoheleth, but the the message of the book of Ecclesiastes and the general drift of Hallmark Christmas movies share a common theme: meaning and purpose in life are not found in the flashy scenes just over the horizon but in the common, ordinary things of life.

 As I have said before, this is a key biblical concept, and it is emphasized in this otherwise despairing book.
 If you’ve never read through Ecclesiastes, I’d suggest that you do so.
 At only 12 chapters, it can be finished in one sitting, and, frankly, this is probably the best way.
 Verses taken in isolation will create an impression that the writer has lost hope when he is actually trying to point the way to true hope.